102: ENTOMBED, YET ALIVE, IN OUR NATION’S CAPITAL

 It had been a long day for the three of us and I could tell that Tom and Mongo were ready to relax for the evening.
 We left Congressional Cemetery at 6:10pm and we headed back to our hotel in Alexandria.
 The nearly 12-mile drive seemed to take forever as the late afternoon rush-hour traffic out of D.C. was terrible.
 My photographer decided he wanted Jet’s pizza for dinner, which we picked up at a place that was located near our hotel.
 I had originally wondered if Tom and Bob would visit IHOP for a third straight night, but that never happened.

 Once I was placed alongside the television set where I had spent the past two nights, my thoughts quickly turned to the next day.
 While we had fun and we saw a lot of great things during our time in Washington, except for the parking ticket, we had much bigger fish to fry on Friday.
 After all, it was the day we had anticipated for weeks; the day that Tom and Mongo penciled-in as the highlight of the trip; and the day we were scheduled to have lunch inside the White House.
 But the black cloud of Scott Gast’s text message still hung over Tom and Bob’s head and my two companions were concerned that their lunch in the West Wing would be cancelled at the last minute.
 I heard Mongo say to my photographer before he turned out the lights: “I know that Scott will do everything he can to meet us for lunch.
 Right now, there’s nothing we can do except hope he makes it back to Washington in time.
 That’s going to be on my mind until I hear a confirmation from him tomorrow.”
-Throughout the night, I thought about seeing my photographer dressed up in a suit coat and tie; which was the required dress code for lunch in the West Wing.
+Throughout the night, I thought about my photographer dressed up in a suit coat and tie; which was the required dress code for lunch in the West Wing.
 All I’d ever seen him wear in the past was a tee-shirt and baseball hat; perhaps I won’t even recognize him tomorrow.
 Then I said a little prayer to myself: “As I lay me down to sleep; and dream about the Presidents past.
-Please make everything go as planned; and also let me meet Scott Gast.”
+Please make everything go as planned; and let me meet Scott Gast.”

 , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , ,